bbauska/meta-react-basics/README.md

 However, please note that there are many more caveats, rules, and implementations of working with modules in JavaScript.

-The examples given in this reading are there just to make it easier to comprehend what is happening in React apps that you'll be building in this course.
+The examples given in this section (5) are there just to make it easier to comprehend what is happening in React apps that you'll be building in this course.

-The intent of this reading was just to get you familiar with the most common syntax used - not as a comprehensive overview of modules in JavaScript.
+The intent of this section (5) was just to get you familiar with the most common syntax used - not as a comprehensive overview of modules in JavaScript.